 The term "eligible derivatives party" is intended to refer to those derivatives parties that have the requisite knowledge and experience to evaluate the information about derivatives that has been provided to the derivatives party by the derivatives firm.
 These persons or companies generally may not require the full set of protections that are provided to other derivatives parties that are not eligible derivatives parties.
-As a result, only the following requirements in the Instrument apply to transactions with an eligible derivatives party (subject to the limitation discussed below for transactions with an eligible derivatives party that is an individual or eligible commercial hedger):
+As a result, only the following provisions in the Instrument apply to transactions with an eligible derivatives party (subject to the limitation discussed below for transactions with an eligible derivatives party that is an individual or eligible commercial hedger):

-- Division 1 of Part 3 (fair dealing, conflicts of interest, know your derivatives party, handling complaints, tied selling); - Sections 23 and 24 relating to derivatives party assets; - Subsection 27(1) requirement to deliver a transaction confirmation; and - Part 5 relating to compliance and recordkeeping requirements.
+- Division 1 of Part 3 (fair dealing, conflicts of interest, know your derivatives party, handling complaints, tied selling); - Sections 24 and 25 relating to derivatives party assets;

+- Subsection 28(1) requirement to deliver a transaction confirmation; and - Part 5 relating to compliance and recordkeeping requirements.

 When a derivatives firm is dealing with or advising a derivatives party that is either an individual or a commercial hedger, all applicable additional protections in the Instrument are presumed to apply unless that derivatives party has provided the derivatives firm with the necessary representations and waived, in writing, some or all of the additional protections in the Instrument.
-Section 7 of this Policy provides additional guidance relating to this waiver.
+Section 8 of this Policy provides additional guidance relating to this waiver and the conditions that must be fulfilled by the derivatives firm in order for the derivatives firm to rely on the exemption set out in section 8 of the Instrument.

 A derivatives firm should take reasonable steps to determine if a derivatives party is an eligible derivatives party.
 In determining whether the person or company that it transacts with, solicits or advises is an eligible derivatives party, the derivatives firm may rely on factual representations made in writing by the derivatives party, unless a reasonable person would have grounds to believe that such statements are false, or it is otherwise unreasonable to rely on the representations.
-For example, such grounds may include
+Examples of such grounds may include the following:

-- a situation where a derivatives dealer has information in its possession (e.g. financial statements) that raise material questions with respect to a derivatives party's status as an eligible derivatives party; or - a situation where a company represents that it is an eligible derivatives party on the basis of the commercial hedger category, however, the derivatives dealer is aware that the derivative in question is not being used to hedge risks of that company or is aware that the derivative is not linked to the business of the company).
+- a situation where a derivatives dealer has information in its possession (e.g. financial statements) that raise material questions with respect to a derivatives party's status as an eligible derivatives party; or - a situation where a company represents that it is an eligible derivatives party on the basis of the commercial hedger category, however, the derivatives dealer is aware that the derivative in question is not being used to hedge risks of that company or is aware that the derivative is not linked to the business of the company.